Yoshimi/yoshimi/README.txt

-Version 2.3.2
+Version 2.3.3

-The Echo effect can now have separate left and right channel delay times.

-Optimisations giving smaller code size and better efficiency.
+Configuration controls are better defined and saved ones isolated from CLI startup values.

+Improved theme control.
+Changes are now auto-detected, and there is a Monochrome setting.

+New instruments added to banks.

-Small corrections and updates in the User Guide.
+Updates and improved descriptions in the User Guide.

-Various bugfixes.
+Further code improvements, particularly regarding memory safety.

+Various bugfixes - including a really obscure one!

-Full details are in /doc/Yoshimi_2.3.2_features.txt
+Full details are in /doc/Yoshimi_2.3.3_features.txt

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi